SAP-samples/btp-services-intelligent-routing/06-SetupCloudTM/README.md

 61. Select **Design** in the navigation area and choose an Integration Package that you would like to transport.
     ![Design area SAP Cloud integration](./images/38.png)

+> If you don't have an Integration Package yet, feel free to use one of the previous exercises.
+TODO

 62. **Transport** the whole package and provide a short description.

     > Go to the **artifacts** tab and make sure no artifacts are in draft version.
 If that's the case, open the artifcats in the SAP Cloud Integration editor an **Save as Version**.